What Makes Your Property Value Increase? 12 Key Factors To Watch

 When bidding wars occur in a neighborhood, homes sell for higher prices than previous selling prices of similar homes.
 This enables sellers to list their homes at higher prices and achieve even higher sale prices if bidding wars continue to occur.

-Lance calls this domino effect “pushing the price point,” reflecting on her recent experience during summer 2020’s hot seller’s market:
+Lance calls this domino effect “pushing the price point,” reflecting on her recent experience during a hot seller’s market:

 “I sold a house at $368,000, then the same floor plan ended up selling at $385,000.
 And I just went on a listing appointment last week, same floor plan, same community — it was on a side street which is a little more desirable — and I told them to list it at $400,000.”